Table of Contents

 Psalm 23 reminds us that God is trustworthy and good in all circumstances, even in dark days and death.

 “The Lord is my shepherd, I lack nothing.
-He makes me lie down in green pastures, he leads me beside quiet waters, he refreshes my soul.
+He makes me lie down in green pastures, he leads me beside quiet waters, and he refreshes my soul.
 He guides me along the right paths for his name’s sake.
 Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.
 You prepare a table before me in the presence of my enemies.
 You anoint my head with oil; my cup overflows.
 Surely your goodness and love will follow me all the days of my life, and I will dwell in the house of the Lord forever.”
 Psalm 23

 Bible verses about prayer